Andrew Lathrop Missing since 8/15/05 |

 The day started off as planned.

 At about 7 a.m.
-Ariel spotted Andy going to the showers at the Hakodate Kenkou Center.
-She received a text message from him at 7:24 am that read, "I'm leaving."
+Andy's friend saw him headed to the showers at the Hakodate Kenkou Center.
+Then at 7:24 am, she received a text message from him that read, "I'm leaving."

 At 9 a.m., Ariel got another text message: "Ferry at 5:30 p.m. from Hakodate to mainland."
 Ten minutes later, he wrote, "Let's meet at the station at 4:30 p.m."